scoverage/sbt-coveralls/README.md

       - sbt coveralls
     ```

 2) Job done!
-Commit these changes to `travis.yml` to kick off your Travis build and you should see coverage reports appear on https://coveralls.io/
+Commit these changes to `travis.yml` to kick off your
+Travis build and you should see coverage reports appear on [coveralls][].

 ## GitHub Actions Integration

-`sbt-coveralls` can be run by [GitHub Actions](https://github.com/features/actions) by following these instructions:
+`sbt-coveralls` can be run by [GitHub Actions][] by following these instructions:

 1) Add the following to your `.github/workflows/ci.yml`